IoanaAdrian/CreationWeb/README.md

 #Creation Web
-  > A storage server, with secured login, written in Go.
+  > A storage server, with a secured login, written in Go.

 ### Resources: